liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/03-understanding-data-handlers.markdown

   has basic information on the exported portlet and points to the generated `portlet.xml` for more specialized portlet information.
 - `manifest-summary`: contains information on what has been exported.
-The entities defining a non-zero `addition-count` attribute is displayed in the Import UI.
+The entities defining a non-zero `addition-count` attribute are displayed in the Export/Import UI.

 The `manifest.xml` file also defines layout information if you've exported pages in your LAR.
-For example, your manifest could have `LayoutSet`, `Layout`, and `LayoutFriendlyURL` tags specifying staged models and their various references in the exported page.
+For example, your manifest could have `LayoutSet`, `Layout`, and `LayoutFriendlyURL` tags specifying staged models and their various references in an exported page.

-Now that you've learned about the LAR's `manifest.xml` and how it's used to store high-level data about your export process, you'll dive deeper in the LAR file's `group` folder.
+Now that you've learned about the LAR's `manifest.xml` and how it's used to store high-level data about your export process, you'll dive deeper into the LAR file's `group` folder.
 The `group` folder can be broken down into two main
 parts: